stefee/stef/content/0003-understanding-react-1.md

 My aim in writing this now is to try and help you to make the most of React even if, like me, you don't necessarily see yourself as a front-end developer.

 I am also hoping that in the process of writing this I might be able to clarify my own mental model of React.
-So if you are experienced with React then hopefully this will still be interesting to read and you will learn as much from reading it as I have learned from writing it.
+So if you are experienced with React then hopefully this will still be interesting to read and you will learn something.

 This is the first post of a two part series.
 In this introductory post I want to lay down a baseline understanding of React and what it does for us.
 The second part will go into more detail about how a React application works at runtime so we can try to build a mental model of React as a system.